danielelozzi/SPEED/index.md

 * **Gaze Fragmentation Plot**: This plot displays the speed of gaze movement (in pixels per second) over time.
 High fragmentation can be an indicator of visual searching behavior or cognitive instability.

 Simply select the desired plot types in the GUI and click "GENERATE SELECTED PLOTS".
 The software will use the pre-processed data to generate the figures for all selected events.

+#### Generate Videos 🎬

+The "Generate Videos" tab allows you to create highly customized videos with synchronized data overlays.

+*   **Standard Video**: Overlay gaze points, pupillometry plots, event names, and YOLO detections on the original scene video.
+You can trim the video to specific event segments.
+*   **Video-in-Video**: A powerful feature for analyzing screen-based interactions.
+This mode replaces the external camera video with a screen recording that the participant was viewing.
+It requires `enriched` gaze data and synchronizes different screen recording clips to specific events.
+Between events, a gray screen is shown.
+A dedicated editor allows you to map video files to events.

+To generate a video:
+1. Go to the "Generate Videos" tab.
+2. Select the desired overlays (gaze, plots, YOLO boxes, etc.).
+3. Choose the output filename.
+4. Click **"GENERATE VIDEO"** for a standard video or **"GENERATE VIDEO-IN-VIDEO"** to open the specific editor for this mode.

 ### Computer Vision Analysis with YOLO 🤖